fakhripraya/fetch-ai-icp/readme.md

 ## Step 2: Start Fetch AI Agent

-1. Navigate to the `fetch-ai-agent/backend/domain` folder and edit the configuration file.
+1. Navigate to the fetch-ai-agent/backend/ directory, create a .env file, and configure it using the values provided in the .env.example file.

 2. Update the following variables:

    * `CANISTER_URI` → set this to the deployed canister URI
    * `CANISTER_ID` → set this to the deployed canister ID
    * `ASI1_API_KEY` → set this with your **ASI One API Key**
+   * `ASI1_BASE_URL` → set this URL ASI1
+   * `BASE_URL` → set this URL canister

 3. Go to the backend folder: